 You should see that the word "will" appears 2151 times on the English file, with both commands.
+Similarly, "unwilling" appears 11 times.

 The file we used on the previous exercises is not very big (it contains around 0.1% of the text from the English Wikipedia), but running on a cluster of machines allows us to scale up enough to use larger files as input.
 For example, let's run the same on 10% of the Portuguese Wikipedia, using a file which is present on Amazon's S3 storage service: